RMI-PACTA/r2dii.match/README.md

 #> #   score <dbl>, source <chr>
 ```

-The result is a dataset, with identical columns to the input loanbook,
+The result is a dataset with identical columns to the input loanbook,
 and added columns bridging all matched loans to their ald counterpart.

 For a more detailed walkthrough of the functionality [Get